top of page

 by JEFF PERLMAN

-Synopsis: When a small‑city mayor begins seeing the ghost of a Black teenager killed by police, his political life unravels.
+When a small‑city mayor begins seeing the ghost of a Black teenager killed by police, his political life unravels.
 Driven to expose the systems that enabled the boy’s death, he loses allies and safety as the silent apparition pushes him toward buried truths.
 To free the ghost, he must confront collective guilt, the limits of reform, and the courage required to let go.

 SOCIETY 2.0